Understanding Silica Dust and OSHA’s 50-Microgram PEL

 The average Pro can inhale up to 840 micrograms of silica dust in an 8-hour day.
 That one paver cut produces enough silica dust for 10,714 days at the PEL.
 That’s more than 34 years worth of 6-day weeks and no vacations.

 While many companies are motivated by avoiding fines for silica dust violations, individuals need to understand the risks of silicosis.
-When you see guys with power cutters dry cutting everything in site with no PPE or dust collection, they’re setting themselves up for an unpleasant and possibly early retirement.
+Pros with power cutters who dry-cut everything in sight with no PPE or dust collection risk much.
+They might be headed for an unpleasant and possibly early retirement.

 OSHA sets the PEL very low.
 However, their goal is to get Pros into compliance for better long-term health.